 While I am a big fan of many communities, I have one big problem.
-I love the ocean, and get the shakes if I go too long without smelling salty air.
+I love the ocean and get the shakes if I go too long without smelling the salty air.

-Last August we moved into an oceanfront condo and I'm not gonna lie, we love it, and it would be very hard to get us to leave.
+In 2012 we moved into a Florida oceanfront condo and I'm not gonna lie, we love it, and it would be very hard to get us to leave.

 In no particular order, here's what they don't tell you in the ads and MLS listings for oceanfront condos.

 1. You WILL hear the people above you